Tommy Taylor

 Meaning in The Digital Age

 The best moments of my life are when I forget myself.
 To make this a ritual I use chance, choice, and personal myth to find and then anchor myself through the tactile.
-For example, every several months I filter through hundreds and sometimes thousands of personal images as source material.
-This underscores that that through process, significance can be exhumed from an uncertain life in our Digital Age.
-Our use of images mirrors this reality and its revision.
+For example, every several months I filter through about a thousand personal images as source material for two series of work.
 The Domestic Life series explores a common but an estranged home life.
 In isolation a spoon, solace from a wooden toy, and the mysterious in the mundane.
-My incessant pathology for meaning or idle hands, becomes the material of the work.
-Like Richter and his parallel series, in my Abstract series, I can collage, paint the collage, scan the painting, screen print it on fabric, etc. In effect, an exhaustive experience forms a personal memory that produces an artifact of self.
-So, when I am working, by forgetting myself to again find ‘the self’ in this age there are moments of perfect reality.
+An incessant pathology for meaning with idle hands, becomes the material of the work.
+Significance from an uncertain life in the Digital Age has to be exhumed.
+In my Abstract series I can collage, paint the collage, scan the painting, screen print it on fabric, etc. In effect, an exhaustive experience forms a personal memory that produces a tangible artifact of self.
+By working to reset myself in this Digital Age moments of a more present reality can still be found.

 Powered by Create your own unique website with customizable templates.